What are the benefits of beet juice?

 "From the Middle Ages, beetroot was used as a treatment for a variety of conditions, especially illnesses relating to digestion and the blood.
 Bartolomeo Platina recommended taking beetroot with garlic to nullify the effects of 'garlic-breath'."
 (Source)

-Participants who consumed this amount daily experienced an average 10-point decrease in their blood pressure levels over a 24 hour period.
+In other research, participants who consumed a daily cup of beet juice experienced an average 10-point decrease in their blood pressure levels over a 24 hour period.
 This sparked the new phrase in health headlines, "A cup of beet juice a day keeps the doctor away."

 High blood pressure, directly linked to cardiovascular disease and strokes, affects more than 77 million adults in the U.S. The benefits of beet juice and its nitrate content could be an easy dietary adjunct for many Americans.